freeman-jiang/eth-rps/README.md

 - the game's state (`gameState`)

 Some of these fields are initially zero, but will be populated as the game progresses.
-The `Game`s are mapped to a unique game ID, which is an arbitrary `bytes32` hash generated client side.
+The `Game`s are mapped to a unique game ID, which is an arbitrary `bytes32` hash generated client-side.
 Anybody can query a game by its ID through the
 `getGameDetails()` function in the contract.

 ### Betting